 When you're off the Strip, the Cracked Egg is a great place to stop for an old-fashioned breakfast served in a casual setting.
 Four locations in Las Vegas serve the population throughout the Valley.
 Judging from the restaurant's frequent listing on "best of" polls in the Las Vegas press, the locals find plenty to keep them coming back.
 As you might expect from the name, this is a restaurant dedicated to egg-based dishes.
 You'll find a full selection of basic combinations of eggs and meats, but the "Eggs With Attitude" section is full of scrambles that mix up eggs with all kinds of tasty foods into one big plate of food.
 You'll find a few varieties of Eggs Benedict here, as well as Huevos Rancheros.

-Every Sunday Bally's Steakhouse transforms itself into the Sterling Brunch, an opulent and expensive brunch buffet that many regard as the ultimate Vegas brunch.
-The Sterling Brunch is a rarity in Las Vegas, a long-running event (25 years) that isn't showing any signs of going away.
+Every Sunday Bally's BLT Steakhouse transforms itself into the Sterling Brunch, an opulent and expensive brunch buffet that many regard as the ultimate Vegas brunch.
+The Sterling Brunch is a rarity in Las Vegas, a long-running event (over 30 years) that isn't showing any signs of going away.
 An aura of old-fashioned exclusivity gives the Sterling Brunch an atmosphere that's great for special events and holidays like Mother's Day.
 This is definitely not a bargain-buy brunch.
-At $85 per person, it's very expensive.
-You do get a full array of upscale food choices for that price: caviar, lobster, sushi, and filet, for instance.
-If you have a big appetite for these types of pricey food, the price tag is reasonable.
+At $95 per person, it's very expensive.
+You get a full array of upscale food choices for that price: caviar, lobster, sushi, filet, and endless pours of Perrier-Jouet Champagne, for instance.
+Considering the quality of the offerings, especially seafood, the price tag actually is reasonable.